rawiriblundell/sh_libpath/README.md

 requires git jq sed awk
 ```

-But it can also check that variables equal something, for example
+But it can also check that pre-requisite variables are as desired (or "as required", you might say), for example

 ```bash
 requires EDITOR=/usr/bin/vim